 There’s a good chance you are not interested in criminal defense services for yourself.
 Your direct need for a drug offense attorney might very well spawn from having a loved one who was dealt a bad hand in an uncertain circumstance.
 Your spouse or child might have been in the wrong place at the wrong time, and were then blamed for the actions of others.

-Whether you're in Waukesha or as far south as Racine, our Wisconsin Law Firm knows how to offer assistance.
+Whether you're in Waukesha or as far south as Racine, our Wisconsin law firm can help.

-Without retaining a criminal defense attorney, one small marijuana case in Milwaukee could put a permanent damper on your family member’s life and forever haunt their otherwise bright future.
+Without retaining a criminal defense attorney, one small marijuana case in Milwaukee could put a permanent damper on your family member’s life and forever haunt an otherwise bright future.
 The world is a competitive place, and the sheets of another’s history can always be cleaner.
-Cling to your good name – and keep it good – by letting Grieve Law offices help immediately.
+Keep your good name by letting Grieve Law offices help immediately.